Chern classes in equivariant bordism: Equivariant MU -Chern classes

 \section{Equivariant \texorpdfstring{$\bMU$}{MU}-Chern classes}

 In this section we introduce the Chern classes in $U(m)$-equivariant homotopical bordism, see Definition \ref{def:CFC}.
-We establish their basic properties in Theorem \ref{thm:CFC main}, including a Whitney sum formula and the fact that the bundling homomorphism takes our Chern classes to the Conner-Floyd-Chern classes in $\bMU$-cohomology.
+We establish their basic properties in Theorem \ref{thm:CFC main}, including a Whitney sum formula and the fact that the bundling homomorphism takes our Chern classes to the Conner--Floyd--Chern classes in $\bMU$-cohomology.

 We begin by fixing our notation.
 For a compact Lie group $G$, we write $\bMU_G$ for the $G$-equivariant homotopical bordism spectrum introduced by tom Dieck \cite{tomDieck:bordism_integrality}.
 For our purposes, it is highly relevant that the theories $\bMU_G$ for varying compact Lie groups $G$ assemble into a global stable homotopy type, see \cite[Example 6.1.53]{schwede:global}.
 For an integer $n$, we write $\bMU_G^n=\pi_{-n}^G(\bMU)$ for the $G$-equivariant coefficient group in cohomological degree $n$.